uhop/save-artifact-to-github/README.md

 * Then we publish our package on [npm](https://www.npmjs.com/), [GitHub Packages](https://github.com/features/packages), or any other repository of your choice.

-Now we have to enable GitHub actions on the project to automate our builds.
+Let's enable GitHub actions on the project to automate our builds on tagging.
 Create a file (e.g., `build.yml`) in `.github/workflows` folder with the following content:

 ```yml